Search Arizona Arrests & Criminal Records for Free: All Counties in AZ

 Background checks must be the same for everyone, and cannot be used in a discriminatory manner.
 When a person feels a report has been used unlawfully to discriminate against them, they can report the matter to the Equal Employment Opportunity Commission which provides background check guidance to employers and anti-discrimination law enforcement.

-Release of public records in Arizona is subject to guidelines in Title 39 of the state’s codes.
+Release of public records in Arizona is subject to guidelines in Title 39 of the State’s Codes.
 Title 39 maintains that court records with the exception of juvenile records, sealed records or information identifying victims of crime are considered public records and must be made available upon request.

 Arizona Statute 13-905 allows offenders to petition to set aside convictions and get a certificate of second chance which can remove barriers to employment for many individuals.
 The statute does not, however, remove questions about convictions on applications.